The hair condition lovingly known as "frizz" is extremely annoying and makes the hair difficult to comb and style.

 Curly hair can also be made frizzy simply by pulling hairs out of their natural waves and spirals.
 If you are in the habit of playing with your hair when bored, consistently styling dry or using a hair brush, these may all be contributing to your frizz.
 A wide-tooth comb of horn, bone, wood, or high-quality plastic (that is, plastic with no seams from its mold) is the best choice to get great, sleek-looking hair with minimal risk of damage from pulling, breaking, or thinning caused by seams scraping the hair.

 Be prepared to exercise some patience when working to get the frizz out of your hair; repair may take a long time, and some severely damaged hair may not be able to be fixed.
 However, if you're willing to break some bad habits and adjust your routine a little, your hair WILL improve, if slowly or in the form of healthy new growth.
+Here's helpful hair care advice and information regarding how to add a great shine to your hair.

 |Recommend this article to your friend|